 Describe in detail the behavior, program, process or other matter that is the subject of the complaint, and explain how the matter implicates the Law School’s program of legal education and compliance with specific ABA Standard(s).

 Provide the name, official Law School email address, and street address of the complaining student for further communication about the complaint.

 When the Associate Dean for Academic Affairs receives a student complaint, the following procedures will be followed:

-- A copy of the complaint and a summary of the process and resolution of the complaint must be kept in the office of the Associate Dean for Academic Affairs for a period of eight years from the date of final resolution of the complaint.
+A copy of the complaint and a summary of the process and resolution of the complaint must be kept in the office of the Associate Dean for Academic Affairs for a period of ten years from the date of final resolution of the complaint.